 Do not take clothes off if there is any risk the skin has stuck to them or if the skin has blistered.

-- Put the affected area under cool running water for at least 10 minutes (ideally longer).
+- Put the affected area under cool running water for at least 20 minutes.
 Remember you are cooling the burn and not the casualty, so try and keep the water running over just the burnt area.